a-f-m/apath/doc/github-3.md

 * *apath* is a *small* java library for selecting objects via simple, basic **path** expressions.
 One application is to access hierarchical structures like JSON, XML, S-Expressions, or others.
 Nevertheless, because only a *view* of the underlying data is defined, arbitrary structures can be handled as hierarchies.

 * *apath* paths consists of *steps*, following the principles of <a href="https://www.w3.org/TR/2014/REC-xpath-30-20140408">XPath</a> and <a href="http://goessner.net/articles/JsonPath">JSONPath</a>, and offers a few basic, predefined *step constructors*.
 Although steps have intended semantics, users are free to give them own semantics in the context of their application.
-For instance, one implementation of the **a**bstract *childrenByName(name)*-step over JSON could be to skip the JSON-Array object (if it is the value of property *name*) as first class and to return the array items immediately.
+For instance, one implementation of the **a**bstract *childrenByName(name)*-step over JSON could be to skip the JSON-Array object (if it is the object to which the step is applied) as first class and to apply the step to the array items directly.
 This makes it possible to use the same path for selecting objects from JSON and XML, assuming some conventions for JSON structures.

 * One of the further conceptual goals was to allow for programmatically defining new custom step constructors.
 For example, if you want to access a typical department/employee structure, you can define a *members(name, salary)* step constructor that retrieves department members accordingly.
 Alternatively, *apath* provides filters to get members in the classic way.
 Note that steps are not intended to be orthogonal, for reasons of textual expressiveness.